-Over his 22 years with Chick-fil-A, senior director of real estate Alex Dominguez discovered a deep passion for philanthropic work.
+Over his twenty-two years with Chick-fil-A, senior director of real estate Alex Dominguez discovered a deep passion for philanthropic work.
 In addition to being master of the real-estate domain, having represented everything from large retail centers to mobile home parks, Dominguez has directed his energy towards helping homeless and disadvantaged individuals.
 Here, the senior director talks to HE about his humble beginnings in Cuba and his philanthropic work with City of Refuge.

 HE: How has the way you were raised impacted your work ethic?

-AD: We left Cuba in 1968 with only the clothes on our backs.
-In the United States, there were 14 of us living in my aunt’s two-bedroom house.
-My father worked 60 to 70 hours a week, and on his first-ever vacation he took us to Sears to buy a lawn mower and an edger so that during his “free time” we could have our own landscaping business.
+We left Cuba in 1968 with only the clothes on our backs.
+In the United States, there were fourteen of us living in my aunt’s two-bedroom house.
+My father worked sixty to seventy hours a week, and on his first-ever vacation he took us to Sears to buy a lawn mower and an edger so that during his “free time” we could have our own landscaping business.
 My mom worked from home as a seamstress and homemaker.
 My parents spent their whole lives working; so much of my work ethic comes from my parents.
 When I was younger, it was also rooted in survival, the understanding that I had to work harder because I was already at a disadvantage because I wasn’t from this country, I didn’t speak the language, and I was from the wrong neighborhood.

 Were you interested in real estate before graduating from college and starting your career?